A vanishing result for a Casson-type instanton invariant: Moduli spaces of Seiberg-Witten monopoles

+\begin{remark} The conclusion of the preceding Proposition certainly may hold under weaker assumptions on the intersection form of $X$ and the bundle $E \to X$, respectively the number $\langle p_1(\su(E)), [X] \rangle$.
+This puts the techniques developed in this paper in the perspective of further applications.
+However, we shall content ourselves here with the version above which is sufficient for our needs. \end{remark}

+\begin{proposition} Suppose $X$ is a negative definite four-manifold with $b_1(X) = 1$, and $E \to X$ is a bundle leading to the Casson-type instanton moduli space defined in Definition \ref{casson invariant perturbation}.

-\begin{proposition} Suppose a $Spin^c$ structure $\mathfrak{s}$ is chosen so that the index of the twisted Dirac operator is one, $\text{\em ind}(\dirac^+_\s,E) = 1$ , where $E \to X$ is a Hermitian bundle defining the Casson-type moduli space according to Proposition \ref{our moduli space}.
+Suppose a $Spin^c$ structure $\mathfrak{s}$ is chosen so that the index of the twisted Dirac operator is one, which is possible according to the preceding Proposition.
 Then the expected dimension of the moduli space of $PU(2)$ monopoles $M_{0,\s}^w$ is 2.
 Furthermore, the lower strata of the space of ideal monopoles $\text{I}M_{0,\s}^{w} = \bigcup_{n=0}^{\infty} M_{-n,\s}^{w}$ are all of strictly negative expected dimension. \end{proposition} {\em Proof:} From the formulae (\ref{ex-dim instantons}) and (\ref{index, explicit}) the expected dimension of the moduli space $M_{-n,\s}^{w}$ equals

-Under the assumption made this is strictly negative for $n > 0$.
+For $n=0$ the assumptions made imply that this number is equal to 2.
+For $n > 0$ this number is $2-6n$, and so strictly negative.